POP303U/nvim-ide/README.md

 git clone https://github.com/POP303U/vscode-nvim ~/.config/nvim --depth 1 && nvim
 ```

+The installation on windows might be different depending where your Neovim config is stored.
 After its finished installing, Neovim will open and error a bit.
 Just press Enter and it will Install all Packages with packer,
 after that you should quit and reopen Neovim and everything should be installed!